IFRS 2 is the International Financial Reporting Standard for every kind of share based compensation respectively ESOP.

 Equity-settled share-based payment

-Companies who apply ifrs 2 need to measure the fair value of the goods and services or of the equity instruments at the grant date according to IFRS 2 share-based payment.
+Companies who apply IFRS 2 need to measure the fair value of the goods and services or of the equity instruments at the grant date according to IFRS 2 share-based payment.
 Vesting conditions, which specify the relevant criteria before recipients become entitled to the shares, determine the length of the expense period.

 Fair value measurement is based on appropriate valuation methods, considering factors like market conditions.